SHOW Program Administration & Rulemaking

 I represent a Community Action Agency.
 How do I apply?

-Community Action Agencies and other agencies that help low-income households complete weatherization and energy conservation improvements may receive a cash payment on behalf of the homeowner if he or she meets the income guidelines for the U.S. Departement of Energy's Low Income Weatherization Assistance Program.
+Community Action Agencies and other agencies that help low-income households complete weatherization and energy conservation improvements may receive a cash payment on behalf of the homeowner if he or she meets the income guidelines for the U.S. Department of Energy's Low Income Weatherization Assistance Program.

 You can fill out the CAP Agency SHOW Data Sheet/Application and return to the Oregon Department of Energy.